little-thanh/poec_project_gr1/README.md

 - Little-Anna

 ## Project description
-Project to evaluate QA skills by creating manual and automation tests on an account creation and login on a website
+Project to evaluate QA skills in manual and automated tests for website login and account creation functionalities

 ## Pre-requisites
 - docker (& docker-compose)